schast/docker-ubuntu/README.md

 ### TAGs

-This image only contains the 2 latest LTS versions of Ubuntu 12.04 and 14.04, the versions are schast/ubuntu:<tag> where tag is
+This image contains following versions of Ubuntu (schast/ubuntu:<tag>):
 - latest -  this gives the latest LTS version (14.04)
 - 14.04  -  this gives the 14.04 LTS version
 - 15.10  -  this gives the 15.10 version